-Adam, the first man, was made in the image of God and was called “the son of God” (Luke 3:38) but when he sinned against the Lord, he died spiritually Genesis 2:17, Genesis 3:6-7, and became separated from his Father.
+Adam, the first man, was made in the image of God and was called “the son of God” (Luke 3:38), but when he sinned against the Lord, he died spiritually Genesis 2:17, Genesis 3:6-7, and became separated from his Father.
 Consider Genesis 3:23, 24.

-CONDEMNED – we inherited a death sentence, “in Adam all die” 1Cor.15:22, Romans 5:12, Revelation 20:14, 15.
+CONDEMNED – inherited a death sentence, “in Adam, all die” 1 Cor.15:22, Romans 5:12… Adam’s sin condemned all of humanity.
 Jesus Christ was the only one who could deliver us from that condemnation, John 5:24, 1 Corinthians 15:22.

 LOST – we were born separated from God and needed to be “born again” 2 Corinthians 4:3, 4.
 Jesus Christ knew our lost condition and came to earth to save us.
 Luke 19:10

-BLIND – we were born spiritually blind, Ephesians 4:18, I Corinthians 2:14.
+BLIND – we were born spiritually blind, Ephesians 4:17-18, I Corinthians 2:14.
 Jesus Christ came to open our eyes and give us the Light of His Word.
-Acts 26:16-18, 1 John 5:20
+Acts 26:16-18.

-“He that believeth on me hath (present tense) everlasting life.”
+“He that believeth on me hath (present tense) everlasting life….”
 John 6:47

-“He that hath the Son hath (present tense) life…” 1 John 5:12
+“He that hath the Son hath (present tense) life…” 1 John 5:12 [all emphasis mine].

 God’s relationship with His children is similar to the earthly relationship between a good father and his son:

-A good father loves and cares for his children.
-1 Peter 5:7
+A good father loves and cares for his children 1 Peter 5:7

-A good father protects his children.
-Matthew 18:6
+A good father protects his children Matthew 18:6

-A good father provides for his children.
-Philippians 4:19
+A good father provides for his children Philippians 4:19

-A good father feeds his children.
-Matthew 4:4
+A good father feeds his children Matthew 4:4

-A good father has a plan for his children’s future.
-Romans 8:28-29.
+A good father has a plan for his children’s future Romans 8:28-29.

 “If ye then, being evil, know how to give good gifts unto your children, how much more shall your Father which is in heaven give good things to them that ask him?”
 Matthew 7:11.

-All believers have TWO conflicting natures.
+Therefore, all believers have TWO conflicting natures.

-Remember, Satan is a liar (John 8:44).
-God knew that we would still be subject to sin after salvation that is why 1 John 1:9 is in His word: “If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.”
+Remember, Satan, is a liar (John 8:44).
+God knew that we would still be subject to sin after salvation; that is why 1 John 1:9 is in His word: “If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.”
 When the Holy Spirit convicts you of sin, immediately repent and confess to your heavenly Father; He has promised to forgive and cleanse you!